chetanmvarade/Teacher-Management-System/README.md

 Features of the Program :-

-1)Add Teacher: Adds a teacher's details (UID, Name, Email, Contact, Subject) into the database.
+1) Add Teacher: Adds a teacher's details (UID, Name, Email, Contact, Subject) into the database.

-2)Update Teacher: Updates an existing teacher's details.
+2) Update Teacher: Updates an existing teacher's details.

-3)Delete Teacher: Deletes a teacher’s record.
+3) Delete Teacher: Deletes a teacher’s record.

-4)Clear Fields: Clears all input fields.
+4) Clear Fields: Clears all input fields.

-5)Search Teacher: Searches for teachers by UID or Name.
+5) Search Teacher: Searches for teachers by UID or Name.

-6)Display All Teachers: Fetches and displays all teacher records from the database.
+6) Display All Teachers: Fetches and displays all teacher records from the database.

-7)Send Email: Sends an email to the selected teacher.
+7) Send Email: Sends an email to the selected teacher.

-8)Navigation Between Pages: Switches between Manage Teacher and Search Teacher pages.
+8) Navigation Between Pages: Switches between Manage Teacher and Search Teacher pages.

 **Set Up MySQL Database**